 The committee, named the Bakersfield Public Safety/Vital City Services Measure Citizens Oversight Committee, is comprised of people in charge of some of Bakersfield’s most prestigious organizations, from Bakersfield Memorial Hospital to Community Action Partnership of Kern.

-Six of the committee members are white men.
+Five of the committee members are white men, and three are minorities.
 The lone woman on the committee is Latina.